Who We Are

 The experience has been . . .how should we put this? . . .enlightening.

 At long last, after construction delays and permitting snags and a zillion other hiccups and hurdles, we launched Temescal Works in June 2018.

 Like Temescal itself, Temescal Works is sure to evolve, adapting to the needs and interests of the people who fill it.
 But here are a few things that will be a constant: friendly people, locally roasted coffee, great coworking amenities, and a cool space where you can get your work done.
 We think it’s destined to be an inviting and dynamic place to work.

 We’ll use blog posts to keep you updated on news and views– about Temescal Works in particular, and about coworking in general.
 Now and then, we’ll try to throw in a decent joke or two.

 So feel free to check this space from time to time.
-And if you’d like to get a sneak-peek of the space itself, contact us and we’ll make it happen.
+And if you’d like to check out the space for yourself, contact us and we’ll make it happen.

 We feel pretty lucky to be starting a coworking space in Temescal.
 The neighborhood has become a leader in the Oakland renaissance through its eclectic eateries, craft breweries, and thriving arts scene.
 It even has its own tool lending library — one of the few in the country.

 We’re blocks from the MacArthur BART station, steps from AC transit, and minutes from Highway 24 if you are coming by car.
 And with onsite bike racks, there’s no shortage of options for your commute.
 Within walking distance are dozens of cafés, shops, bars and restaurants that have made Temescal one of the most vibrant districts in Oakland.

 The Temescal Telegraph Business Improvement District (TTBID) is a fantastic resource for all things Temescal.
 Check them out at at temescaldistrict.org.
 We’re also thrilled to have the TTBID as one of our founding members at Temescal Works.